mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🧭]: Source: _Wayfinder's Guide to Eberron_
 [^🪽]: The aasimar was updated in the _Player's Handbook (2024)_ to remove ancestry selection.
 The updated aasimar is not equivalent to any single prior aasimar option.
 [^🪓]: The dwarf was updated in _SRD 5.2_ to remove ancestry selection, and has several variants with setting-specific names but no significant mechanical differences from _SRD_ equivalents.
 In terms of species traits, a Gold Dwarf is equivalent to a Dwarf in _SRD 5.2_ or a Hill Dwarf in _SRD 5.1_, and a Shield Dwarf is equivalent to a Mountain Dwarf in the _Player's Handbook (2014)_.
 [^🏹]: The elf has several variants with setting-specific names but no significant mechanical differences from _SRD_ equivalents.
-A Moon Elf and Sun Elf are equivalent to a High Elf in _SRD 5.2_.
+A Moon Elf and Sun Elf are equivalent to a High Elf in _SRD 5.2_, and a Joraga Nation Elf is equivalent to a Wood Elf in _SRD 5.2_.
 [^🧌]: The goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 In terms of species traits, a Stone Giant Goliath is equivalent to a Goliath in _Mordenkainen Presents: Monsters of the Multiverse_.
 The other ancestries are not equivalent to any prior goliath options.
 [^🥑]: The halfling was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_, and a Strongheart Halfling is equivalent to a Stout Halfling in the _Player's Handbook (2014)_.
 [^👤]: The human was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Human is equivalent to a Variant Human in the _Player's Handbook (2014)_.